Housing Benefit: How to apply

-If you do not agree with our decision, for example if you think you are entitled to benefit and we have said you are not, or if you think you should get more benefit because we have made a mistake, you can:
+If you do not agree with our decision, for example if you think you are entitled to more benefit than we do, or if you think you should get more because we have made a mistake, you can:

-- ask for an explanation of how we made our decision or calculated your benefit or
+- Ask for an explanation of how we made our decision or calculated your benefit

-- ask us to look at our decision again or
+- Ask us to look at our decision again

 Single people under 35 (from January 2012)

 There is a limit on how much Housing Benefit we can pay to single people under the age of 35 who live in private rented accommodation.
 Your housing benefit is limited to the "market rent" payable for a single room with shared use of kitchen and bathroom.
 This limit was known as the Single Room Rent, but is now called the Shared Accommodation Rate.